Mizakson/battleship/README.md

 * __Game Reset__: Start a new game at any time with a single click.

 ## Tech Stack
-* __Vanilla JavaScript__: The core game logic and user interface are built entirely with vanilla JavaScript, emphasizing clean and modular code.
+* __Vanilla JavaScript__: The core game logic and user interface are built entirely with vanilla JavaScript.

 * __Jest__: JavaScript testing library used to ensure the reliability all game functions through unit and integration tests.

-* __Webpack & Babel__: Used for module bundling and transpiling to ensure the code works seamlessly across all modern browsers.
+* __Webpack & Babel__: Used for module bundling and transpiling of code.

 * __style-loader__: A Webpack loader that helps properly load and inject CSS files into the DOM after the application is built.